-(a) Feedforward network

-(b) Recurrent network
+(a) Feedforward network (b) Recurrent network

-Summary

-- Practical method for learning real-valued and vector-valued functions over continuous and discrete-valued attributes - Robust to noise in the training data - Backpropagation algorithm is the most common - Hypothesis space: all functions that can be represented by assigning weights to the fixed network of interconnected units - Feedforward networks containing 3 layers can approximate any function to arbitrary accuracy given sufficient number of units in each layer

-Summary II

-- Networks of practical size are capable of representing a rich space of highly nonlinear functions - Backpropagation searches the space of possible hypotheses using gradient descent (GD) to iteratively reduce the error in the network to fit the training data. - GD converges to a local minimum in the training error with respect to the network weights - Backpropagation has the ability to invent new features that are not explicit in the input
+2/24/18 Problems with NN A lot of parameters Adding random input variables or output variables makes it work better Humans can't understand the results Summary Practical method for learning real-valued and vector-valued functions over continuous and discrete-valued attributes Robust to noise in the training data Backpropagation algorithm is the most common Hypothesis space: all functions that can be represented by assigning weights to the fixed network of interconnected units Feedforward networks containing 3 layers can approximate any function to arbitrary accuracy given sufficient number of units in each layer 2/24/18 Summary II Networks of practical size are capable of representing a rich space of highly nonlinear functions Backpropagation searches the space of possible hypotheses using gradient descent (GD) to iteratively reduce the error in the network to fit the training data.
+GD converges to a local minimum in the training error with respect to the network weights Backpropagation has the ability to invent new features that are not explicit in the input Summary III Hidden units of multilayer networks learn to represent intermediate features (e.g., face recognition) Overfitting is an important issue (caused by overuse of accuracy IMHO) Cross-validation can be used to estimate an appropriate stopping point for gradient descent Many other algorithms and extensions.

-Summary III

-- Hidden units of multilayer networks learn to represent intermediate features (e.g., face recognition) - Overfitting is an important issue (caused by overuse of accuracy IMHO) - Cross-validation can be used to estimate an appropriate stopping point for gradient descent - Many other algorithms and extensions.
+Questions you should be able to answer

+- What does the hypothesis space of an ANN look like?

+- The difference between Gradient Descent and Stochastic Gradient Descent?

+- Why don't ANNs get stuck in local maxima?

+- What is the inductive bias of backprop?

+- What is the main advantage of the hidden units?

+- What aspect makes an ANN overfit?

+- How important is the architecture?

+- How do you determine a "good" architecture?

+References

+• Machine Learning, Tom Mitchell, chapter 4